dodolowong/new/readme.txt

 Git tracks changes of files.
 Github is used to be a web repository.
 Create a new branch is so quick.
+Creating a new branch is quick AND simple.